-Resurgence of Synchronous Reluctance Motors and Wound-Rotors
+Resurgence of Synchronous Reluctance Motors

-Synchronous reluctance motors (SynRM) and wound-rotor, EESM motors are seeing a resurgence due to their simple, cost-effective, rare-earth free architectures driven by sophisticated software control drives.
+Synchronous reluctance motors are seeing a resurgence due to their simple, cost-effective, rare-earth free architectures driven by sophisticated software control drives.
 Such motors are not yet as efficient or power dense as permanent magnet motors but the potential for efficiency improvement exists.
-Solutions to improve SynRM motor efficiency involve modulating frequency/speed of motors through variable frequency drives and using a hybrid PM reluctance motor for both magnetic and reluctance torques.
-SynRM motors are more commonly used in industrial applications, whereas EESM motors are commonly used in EV applications.
+Solutions to improve synchronous reluctance motor efficiency involve modulating frequency/speed of motors through variable frequency drives and using a hybrid PM reluctance motor for both magnetic and reluctance torques.